muxiddin19/AMORE-2026/README.md

 ---

-**Note**: This repository contains the code for the ICML 2026 submission.
+**Note**: This repository contains the code for the XXX 2026 submission.